AceOfNitwits/PS-AnchorAPI/README.md

 ### Machine functions

-⬜ Create a backup
+✅ New-AnchorMachineBackup (Create a backup)

-⬜ Delete a backup
+✅ Remove-AnchorMachineBackup (Delete a backup)

 ⬜ Restore a backup